 In northern climates seeding Eco-Lawn in late season (dormant seeding) can be done very successfully.
 Careful soil preparation, weed control and good timing are essential with dormant fall plantings.
 The seeds should be planted in the late fall or early winter after a couple of hard frosts but before the ground is frozen.
 Seed planted in late October through December will germinate early the following spring.
 If there is any chance of erosion, a dormant seeding is not recommended.
 Planted in fall, your new lawn will grow rapidly the following spring.

-The reason you don't need to mow Eco-Lawn often is because it grows very slowly.
+The reason you don't need to mow Eco-Lawn often is because it grows slowly.
 If you prefer a traditional "cropped lawn look," occasional mowing will be necessary, but far less frequently than with other lawn mixtures.
 Ensure that your mower has sharp blades to prevent damage to the grass.
 A mulching mower works best.
 Set your mower to a minimum 3 inch height.
 Mowing lower than 3 inches will cause damage to your Eco-Lawn as it, like all plants, needs to go through the process of photosynthesis in order to live.
 Never remove more than one third of the top growth.
 Mowing too short will damage the turf and reduce its vigor.
 One of the most common lawn problems is people mowing their lawns too short!
 Left unmown, your Eco-Lawn turfgrass will form a gentle, flowing carpet of grass.

 Maintaining your Eco-Lawn: